Zeroknights16/Discord-Nuke-Bot/README.md

 * [Installation-Guide](https://github.com/Zeroknights16/Discord-Nuke-Bot/blob/main/docs/installation.md)

 #### 🛠️ NOTE:
 * This bot was made in 1 hour.
-So don't expect it to being that good.
+So don't expect it to being that good but it works :D.

 #### ❤️ Support:
 * You can contact me on discord: `Zeroknights#9457`